 - Lots of EXTRA time, effort, energy, and paperwork

 - Students who are not in teams feeling left out.

 But we are not going to just stop this entry without a few words of advice on how to deal with the ugly!

-- MOM BEE: again, a great opportunity for you show your ability to be a leader and negotiator.
-While a disgruntled parent can be a symptom of unmet expectations you can't control other people’s reactions, only your own.
-Make sure that you have all your rules and requirements clearly posted on your website or in a package of material once the student join's the team.
-While the parent(s) may be unreasonable (DANCE MOMS!) you can quell the fire by making sure you have time to hear her feelings and encourage her to feel comfortable talking to you--validation is the key (not agreeing!)
+- Mom Bee: again, this is a great opportunity for you to show your ability to be a leader and negotiator.
+While a disgruntled parent can be a symptom of unmet expectations you can’t control other people’s reactions, only your own.
+Make sure that you have all your rules and requirements clearly posted on your website or in a package of material once the student join’s the team.
+While the parent(s) may be unreasonable (dance moms!) you can quell the fire by making sure you have time to hear her feelings and encourage her to feel comfortable talking to you–validation is the key (not agreeing!)

 - New Team Level: It is encouraging to allow lower level students the chance to compete, or those students who are involved in many after-school activities that limit rehearsal.
 Creating a team, especially for the less trained student opens a whole new world for those who never dreamed they could compete.
 This generates goodwill and will definitely open up areas for your teachers to have privates.
 Everyone is happy!